The Circle SchoolAn Introduction

 - School should be about practicing life.

-If these principles, and their application in our daily program, are intriguing to you, after you’ve finished your tour, give us a call at 717-564-6700, or request an information packet online.
+If these principles are intriguing to you, scroll down and take the tour.
+Then give us a call at 717-564-6700, or request an information packet online.

 Children have a

 At The Circle School, children practice life as members of school society, independent of family.
 Empowered by the school’s structure, governance, and culture, and free to pursue self-chosen challenges and opportunities, children develop new competence and become increasingly self-reliant within a community of support.

 The Circle School can be seen as a microcosm of the larger world, where children develop and practice the skills they’ll use later in life.

 Good citizenship skills are best cultivated in a democratic environment.